 Solutions to problems are not defined by programming, although necessary, but by the meeting of the “principle of hope” with the “principle of responsibility”, two profound human components that cannot be reproduced by artificial intelligence.
 Machines cannot hope and they definitely cannot be considered responsible for their actions.
 In this regard, too often we forget what makes us unique and inimitable: curiosity and compassion, joy and affection, mood and character, faith and hesitation.
 And yet our destiny and our intelligence depend on the impenetrable ensemble of these factors, essential human qualities for a high-resolution proposal as an additional alternative to the low resolution that we must not resign ourselves to, in order to turn curiosity into taste, passion into applied talent and care into inimitable quality – also to the advantage of the destiny of our system.

-Alessandro Curioni, Director of IBM Research in Zurich, and Prof. Boas Erez, mathematician and Rector of USI (Università della Svizzera italiana) will talk about these issues together with Francesco Morace.
+Alessandro Curioni, Director of IBM Research in Zurich, and Damiano Costa, coordinator of Master in Philosophy at USI (Università della Svizzera italiana) talked about these issues together with Francesco Morace.

 Location: LAC Lugano Arte e Cultura – Switzerland